ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 reconfiguration regions, etc. Measurements comprise raw values, digests, or status information.

-Each element can have a dedicated measurement/endorsement value or multiple elements could be combined into a single measurement.
+Each measured object can have a dedicated measurement/endorsement value or multiple objects' measurements could be combined into a single measurement.
 For example, an attester may provide the version of the microcode in its own field, whereas the combined contents of all firmware modules are measured cumulatively into a single integrity register.
 Measurements paired with an `environment-map` that contains only a class may be referred to as class properties, and similarly with instance and group measurements for respective elements of the `environment-map`.